-- 1. Work on behalf of officials to ensure they are safe from assaults and abuse, and encourage member schools to provide secure environments so that officials' persons and property are protected before, during and after a contest. - 2.
-Make efforts to limit liability as a result of decisions made through the normal and reasonable execution of their officiating duties. - 3.
+- Work on behalf of officials to ensure they are safe from physical assaults and verbal abuse, and encourage member schools to provide secure environments so that officials' persons and property are protected before, during and after a contest. - Make efforts to limit liability as a result of decisions made through the normal and reasonable execution of their officiating duties. - 3.
 Make postseason tournament assignments on the basis of merit, skills and abilities of the officials assigned.
-Officials will not be discriminated against for assignments based on gender, ethnicity, age or religion. - 4.
+Officials will not be discriminated against for assignments. - 4.
 Clearly identify and communicate the expectations of MHSAA officials. - 5.
 Provide officials with fair treatment and due process when they are the subject of investigation regarding alleged misconduct, not adhering to standards within the MHSAA Handbook and MHSAA Officials Guidebook or for improper contest management or misapplication of rules.